indamutsa/advanced-query/README.md

 ```

 ### Using docker-compose
+_N.B: The project will take around 15 minutes to setup depending on the connection and the host machine speed_

 This might be the easier and faster way to run the system.

 Run the following command to start the system: